G-Zhen/Landing-Page/README.md

 # Landing-Page
-TOP Landing Page Flexbox project
+TOP Landing Page Flexbox project.
 A landing page around the subject of stoicism.
 Not a full, functioning website.
 There are no actual external links.
 The main purpose of this project was the CSS flexbox styling.